 - Remember the "3 D's" of intervention: Distract, Direct, Delegate

 - Trust your gut!
-If the behavior worries you, someone probably needs you to intervene.
+If the behavior worries you, someone may need you to intervene.

 - Get creative with your interventions!
-It does not have to work perfectly every time, but the important thing is that you DO SOMETHING, however silly or unplanned.
+It does not have to work perfectly every time, but the important thing is that you DO SOMETHING, however silly, imperfect or unplanned.

-- Improve your skills and learn more about bystander intervention by submitting a request for our Bystander Intervention related programs.
+- Improve your skills and learn more about bystander intervention by submitting a request for any of our Bystander Intervention-related programs.
 You can be ready to act when the need arises.